We regularly update this page with available funding from Idox-Grantfinder and other sources we think might interest the organisations we support.

 The Fore

 Was set up to help small organisations become bigger and better and to widen their influence.
 It is open to most organisation with an income of less than £500,000.
 Grants of up to £45,000 over one to three years are available and must be designed to have a transformational impact on your whole organisation, supporting growth, structure, sustainability or efficiency.
 The Fore runs three funding rounds each year – Spring, Summer and Autumn.
 They offer unrestricted funding to help applicants grow, strengthen, become more efficient or resilient.
 The first step to applying is to register your interest.
 Registration is open for one week at the beginning of each funding round (the registration period).
-The next registration is open: From 12pm (midday) on Tuesday 22nd July to 12pm (midday) on Tuesday 29th July.
-It will appear on their website.
+Deadline 29 July 2025.

 The Woodward Charitable Trust